oracle-samples/oce-react-gallery-sample/README.md

 ## Images

 Sample images may be downloaded from [https://www.oracle.com/middleware/technologies/content-experience-downloads.html](https://www.oracle.com/middleware/technologies/content-experience-downloads.html) under a separate license.
-These images are provided for reference purposes only and may not hosted or redistributed by you.
+These images are provided for reference purposes only and may not be hosted or redistributed by you.

 ## Contributing